stratuscoder/dynatrace-api/README.md

 # dynatrace-api
 Projects that use the Dynatrace API.
 Just bring your tenant URL and your token and enjoy these projects.

-<h2>To run projects, use the git clone to download the repo, then cd into the repo, then cd into the project</h2>
-<h2>Use `npm install` to install all the required node modules</h2>
-<h2>Use the `npm run server` to run the project locally.</h2>
-<h2>Access the project using your browser with the url and port indicated on the startup messaging</h2>

 <div id="top"></div>
 <!--
 *** Thanks for checking out the dynatrace-api.
 If you have a suggestion